Teaching Methods of the Center for Applied Legal Studies

 Student partnerships may certainly ask for extra meetings when necessary.
 But we also ask students to respect the advisors’ time and bear in mind that they all have other responsibilities, such as teaching other classes, scholarship, and occasionally traveling out of town for professional obligations.

 4. All members of the case team should be present at all case team meetings either in person or by speaker phone, unless other arrangements are agreed upon in advance, or an unforeseen event precludes the attendance of a member.
 In the event that a meeting is held without all members, it should be tape recorded for the absentee.
+This paragraph is also subject to the explanation stated in the text following Paragraph 7, below.

 At case team meetings, something is likely to happen that will affect the future of the case.
 The attendance of each member is important so that a member doesn’t get left out of a critical process of evaluating students’ decisions or helping students to modify the direction they are taking.
 If a member can anticipate a necessary absence (e.g., for an out-of-town job interview), he or she should discuss it in advance so that the group can consider whether to reschedule the meeting or adopt some other plan.
 The procedure provides that a meeting can go forward without a member in the unusual case of a sudden, unforeseen absence (e.g., a member is stuck in a Metro shutdown).